openvinotoolkit/openvino/src/plugins/intel_cpu/docs/performance_hint_and_threads_scheduling.md

 | less            | 2                     |
 | normal          | 3 or 4 or 5           |

-Then `ov::num_streams` is `ov::inference_num_threads` divided by threads per stream.
-And the default settings of low-level performance properties on Windows and Linux is as follows.
+Then the value of `ov::num_streams` is `ov::inference_num_threads` divided by the number of threads per stream.
+And the default settings of low-level performance properties on Windows and Linux are as follows.

 | Property                         | Windows                       | Linux                         |
 | -------------------------------- | ----------------------------- | ----------------------------- |